Greatest Literature banner

 But in fact, the 1964 movie does a decent job of covering all—or at least most of—the bases.

-It still stands as the most faithful adaptation of the book.
+The Last Man on Earth still stands as the most faithful adaptation of the book.
 A few details have change.
 The lead character as been renamed from Robert Neville to Robert Morgan and he is a scientist who was previously working on curing the plague, as opposed to the novella's working-class everyman who teaches himself science in response to the plague.
-The film has been criticized for this but, really, can you see Vincent Price as an everyman
+The film has been criticized for this but, really, can you see Vincent Price as an everyman?

 Not that he's cast well as this film's lead either.
 Price's patrician demeanor and sonorous tones seem particularly at odds with the man of action who fights through mobs of the undead and searches out the vampires' lairs at night to drive stakes through their hearts.
 But he is an interesting actor to watch in any role and is particularly good here at depicting Neville, er, Morgan slowly going mad from loneliness and regret.